On Second Thought

 Pressure Reveals the System

 This is why organizational culture cannot be understood primarily through stated values.
+Values matter.
+But systems determine which ones remain operational when conditions deteriorate.

 The Limits of Willpower

 What would make the right choice easier under pressure?
-That's not primarily a motivational question.
+That's not a motivational question.
 It's a design question.

 IDENTIFIABLE PATTERNS